 To put that into perspective, if the “Republic of Gates & Buffett” were a country then they would be number 53 in the list of countries as per GDP (Gross Domestic Product).
 And their combined net worth would be greater than countries like Kuwait, Sri Lanka, Kenya and Hungary.

-Come to think of it, the men and women around the world who are termed ‘successful’ over many years have achieved that distinction by being singularly focused on one craft – Bill Gates with software, Warren Buffett with investing, Roger Federer with tennis, Andrew Carnegie with steel industry, JP Morgan with banking, Amitabh Bachchan with acting, Stephen King with writing, Michael Jackson with pop, Steven Spielberg with film-making .. and the list goes on.
+Come to think of it, this is true of men and women around the world who are termed ‘successful’.
+They have been successful over many years and have achieved that distinction by being singularly focused on one craft.
+Bill Gates is focused with software, Warren Buffett with investing, Roger Federer with tennis, Andrew Carnegie with steel industry, JP Morgan with banking, Amitabh Bachchan with acting, Stephen King with writing, Michael Jackson with pop, Steven Spielberg with film-making .. and the list goes on.

-Mr. Carnegie made his billions in personal wealth by creating a vertical monopoly in the steel industry wherein his companies controlled every aspect of the value chain from raw materials to production to transportation to distribution and even financing.
+Mr. Carnegie made his billions in personal wealth by creating a vertical monopoly in the steel industry.
+His companies controlled every aspect of the value chain from raw materials to production.
+He also controlled the transportation, distribution and even financing of stell.

 Let’s take Mr. Carnegie’s advice into the world of investing and examine a certain category of funds called the “Focused Equity” funds.